tcmills/tyler-mills-repository/README.md

-Many of the coding projects that I, Tyler Mills, have worked on over my college career.
+Many of the coding projects that I, Tyler Mills, have worked on over my college career and onward.

 I am also currently working on a Mod for Minecraft 1.19.2 in Java and my own game in Unity.